 Turn off your appliances – Unplug your TV, computer, microwave, toaster and other appliances that don’t need to be left on if you’re away for a long period of time.
 This will prevent any faults occurring and will save you money too!

-If you’re staying home for the holidays, check out our tips on how to keep your home warm through the winter!
+If you’re staying home for the holidays, check out the essential appliances you need to survive winter!